Government announced lifting of state of emergency and upcoming resumption of international flights

 Schools: Reopened on 25 June (for examination classes)

-Borders/flights: Air borders will be reopened from 15 July and international flights will resume according to a defined health protocol.
+Borders/flights: Air borders reopened on 15 July and international flights will resume according to a defined health protocol.
 Land and sea borders remain closed until further notice.
 Access to Senegalese territory by air remains limited to holders of a Senegalese passport or residence permit.

 The restrictions imposed on Senegalese territory were increasingly challenged.
 On the nights of 2 and 3 June, violent demonstrations broke out in several cities of the country against the curfew instituted on 23 March to stem the pandemic.
 More than 200 people were arrested.